Optimal experiment design

 What this is

-Optimal experiment design provides a way to fit a statistical model with less data: start with some initial data, then iteratively choose the next measurement to reduce uncertainty about the quantity that matters for a decision.
+Optimal experiment design provides a way to fit a statistical model with less data: start with some initial data, then iteratively choose the next measurement to reduce uncertainty about whatever quantity is most relevant for the decision.

-Example: in deduplication, instead of labeling random record pairs, we label the pairs that most clarify cluster membership.
+Example: in deduplication, instead of labeling random record pairs which are almost all non-matches, we label the pairs that are nearer to the decision boundary and correlate strongly with model parameters.

 Typical applications include A/B testing with covariates, record linkage, pricing experiments, adaptive surveys, and ML data labeling.